 As physical existence has its cumulative intensity from infancy to prime, and its diminishing energy thenceforward to dotage and death, so the dream-life of Devachan is lived correspondentially.
-There is the first flutter of psychic life, the attainment of prime, the grad-
+There is the first flutter of psychic life, the attainment of prime, the gradual exhaustion of force passing into conscious lethargy, semi-unconsciousness, oblivion and not death but birth ! birth into another personality and the resumption of action which daily begets new congeries of causes that must be worked out in another term of Devachan.

-"It is not a reality then, it is a mere dream," objectors will urge; "the soul so bathed in a delusive sensation of enjoyment which has no reality all the while is being cheated by Nature, and must encounter a terrible shock when it wakes to its mistake."
+"It is not a reality then, it is a mere dream." objectors will urge; "the soul so bathed in a delusive sensation of enjoyment which has no reality all the while is being cheated by Nature, and must encounter a terrible shock when it wakes to its mistake."
 But, in the nature of things, it never does or can wake.
 The waking from Devachan is its next birth into objective life, and the draught of Lethe has then been taken.
 Nor as regards the isolation of each soul is there any consciousness of isolation whatever; nor is there ever possibly a parting from its chosen associates.
-Those associates are not in the nature of companions who may wish to go away, of friends who may tire of the friend that loves them, even if he or she does not tire of Love, the creating force, has placed their living image before the personal soul which craves for their presence, and that image will never fly away.
+Those associates are not in the nature of companions who may wish to go away, of friends who may tire of the friend that loves them, even if he or she does not tire of Love, the creating force, has placed them. their living image before the personal soul which craves for their presence, and that image will never fly away.

-On this aspect of the subject I may again avail myself of the language of my teacher:- "Objectors of that kind will be simply postu lating an incongruity, an intercourse of entities in Devachan, which applies only to the mutual relationship of physical existence!
+On this aspect of the subject I may again avail myself of the language of my teacher: ---- lating an incongruity, an intercourse of entities in Devachan, which applies only to the mutual relationship of physical existence!
 Two sympathetic souls, both disembodied, will each work out its own Devachanic sensations, making the other a sharer in its subjective bliss.
 This will be as real to them, naturally, as though both were yet on this earth.
 Nevertheless, each is dissociated from the other as regards personal or corporeal association.
-While the latter is the only one of its kind that is recognized by our earth experience as an actual intercourse, for the Devachanee it would be not only something unreal, but could have no existence for it in any sense, not even as a delusion: a physical body or even a Mayavi-rupa remaining to its spiritual senses as invisible as it is itself to the physical senses of those who loved it best on earth.
-Thus even though one of the 'sharers' were alive and utterly unconscious of that intercourse in his waking state, still every dealing with him would be to the Devachance an absolute reality.
-And what actual companionship could there ever be other than the purely idealistic one as above described, between two subjective entities which are not even as material as that ethereal body-shadow - the Mayavirupa?
+While the latter is the only one of its kind that is recognized by our earth experience as an actual intercourse, for the Devachanee it would be not only something unreal, but could have no existence for it in any sense, not even as a delusion : a physical body or even a Mayavi-rupa remaining to its spiritual senses as invisible as it is itself to the physical senses of those who loved it best on earth.
+Thus even though one of the 'sharers' were alive and utterly unconscious of that intercourse in his waking state, still every dealing with him would be to the Devachanee an absolute reality.
+And what actual companionship could there ever be other than the purely idealistic one as above described, between two subjective entities which are not even as material as that ethereal body-shadow --- the Mayavirupa?
 To object to this on the ground that one is thus 'cheated by Nature' and to call it